Running Glossary: Your Complete Guide To The Lingo Of Runners

 Pronation can be broken down into three main categories:

 Overpronation: Refers to the excessive inward rolling of your feet (on the side of the big toe).
 Severe overpronation may inhibit the ability of the arch of your foot to provide adequate impact absorption.
-This is common in runners with ‘flat feet’, causing the arch to collapse too aggressively on ground contact.
+This is common in runners with flat feet or low arches, causing the arch to collapse too aggressively on ground contact.

-Whereas mild overpronators may tolerate a running shoe with neutral engineering, a severe overpronator is likely to require a stability shoe with support technologies (e.g., medial post) to provide guidance and manage the rate of pronation for comfort and injury prevention.
+Whereas mild overpronators may tolerate a running shoe with neutral engineering, a severe overpronator is likely to require a stability shoe with support technologies (e.g., medial post) like the Brooks Adrenaline GTS to provide guidance and manage the rate of pronation for comfort and injury prevention.
 When turning your shoe upside down, overpronators will see the most wear at the medial side (inner side or big toe side) of the outsole.

 Supination (underpronation): Refers to the outward rolling of your feet.
 Supination is typically seen in runners with high arches, where a substantial amount of body weight is applied to the outer edges of the foot (on the side of the smallest toe) during foot strike.
 In a supinated foot type, the arch is raised too dramatically off the ground to provide adequate shock absorption.
 Supination is experienced in the minority of runners.